rwxrob/zet/20220426142603/README.md

 1. Part - multiple chapters
 1. Book - multiple parts

-This is a zettel.
+What I'm writing right now is a zettel.
 It fits on about one of my terminal screens.
 The Twitch commands I use are micros.

 I think this difference in scoping is why there will need to be a `kn` tool in addition to a `zet` tool.
 The `kn` tool will encompass the